jesselansdown/jesselansdown.github.io/research.md

 - Separating rank 3 graphs, *submitted*.
 With John Bamberg, Michael Giudici, and Gordon F. Royle.
 (See [arXiv](https://arxiv.org/pdf/2211.02326).)
 - A census of small Schurian association schemes, *submitted*.
 (See  [arXiv](https://arxiv.org/pdf/2206.08663.pdf).)
--  Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry, *Algebraic Combinatorics*, to appear.
+-  Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry, *Algebraic Combinatorics*, 2023.
 With John Bamberg.
 (See [arXiv](https://arxiv.org/pdf/2107.05207.pdf) or [journal](https://doi.org/10.5802/alco.246).)
 - Synchronising primitive groups of diagonal type exist, *Bulletin of the London Mathematical Society*, 2022.